paper-krane/kado/docs/docs/0.8/breakpoints.md

 <h4 id="breakpoint-naming">Breakpoint Naming For Utilities, Grid Layouts &amp; More <a href="#breakpoint-naming">#</a></h4>
-<p>Origami was designed with the idea in mind that components, such as spacing, text alignment and much more, may need to be adjusted depending on the screen size.
+<p>{{ site.title }} was designed with the idea in mind that components, such as spacing, text alignment and much more, may need to be adjusted depending on the screen size.
 So, we decided to create a simple breakpoint naming convention that will allow you adjust a vast amount of utility classes to adjust based upon the viewport size.</p>
 <p>The breakpoint names are pretty simple:</p>
 <ul>
     <li><span class="highlight">s</span> - Small Devices <em>( <= 599.98px )</em></li>